bbauska/W3Cx-5of5/README.md

 <h3 id="ch5-2-11">5.2.11 Built-in JS class: Date</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s see how to get a date by calling the Date constructor.
+Let&apos;s see how to get a date by calling the Date constructor.

 **Without any argument, a call to new Date() returns the current date.**